Drew Pavlou: 2026 arrest

+Denial of entry to the United States

+In February 2026, Pavlou was described by news.com.au as "a rising figure on the American right", after he announced that he was planning to move into Billie Eilish's home in Los Angeles "because no human being is illegal on stolen land" – echoing Eilish's words in her speech at the 68th Annual Grammy Awards, where she took aim at ICE raids in the United States.
+He raised $4,500 through crowdfunding to travel to the United States.
+Pavlou told news.com.au he would not do "anything illegal" and intended to stay in a hotel after Eilish's staff turned him away.

+On 15 February 2026, Pavlou said he was deported from the United States after being denied entry at Los Angeles Airport.
+(Note: There is a difference in law between denial of entry and deportation.)
+He posted on social media that he had been held at the airport for 30 hours, and blamed Eilish for his "deportation", saying that his post had been "a joke".
+He also described himself as "one of the most misunderstood theorists/artists of the 21st century".

 Political career and views

 Drew Pavlou Democratic Alliance

 In December 2021, Pavlou launched the Drew Pavlou Democratic Alliance (DPDA) political party after losing preselection in Queensland for the Senate for the Katter's Australian Party.
 He announced his intention to run for the Senate in Queensland, alongside five other candidates in New South Wales, South Australia and Queensland.
+Candidates included people of Uyghur, Tibetan and Hong Kong background.
 The party was registered with the Australian Electoral Commission (AEC) on 28 February 2022.

 The party's self-stated policies included fighting corruption, protecting human rights (with an eye specifically on alleged issues related to the Chinese Communist Party and promoting a pro-Taiwan foreign policy), tackling poverty and homelessness, building a green economy, and supporting workplace democracy.

 The party contested the 2022 Australian federal election, with Pavlou running for the Australian Senate in his home state of Queensland.
 Pavlou campaigned against Liberal MP Gladys Liu.
 The party's candidates received 2,215 first preference votes for the House of Representatives nationally (contesting Bennelong and Sturt), 4,555 first preference votes for the Senate in Queensland (representing 0.15% of total votes cast) and 1,011 first preference votes for the Senate in South Australia (representing 0.09% of total votes cast).

 The party was voluntarily deregistered in November 2023.